 Religious festivals like Diwali are typically a time for family, feasting, dancing and celebration.
 However it can be difficult to know how to support a loved one with dementia.

 Diwali is celebrated over five days, and this year the main celebration falls on Sunday 12 November.
 Keeping a few things in mind when organising gatherings or celebrations can help everyone to feel included and enjoy the occasion.

-- Create a quiet room: Having lots of people in your home can become overwhelming to someone living with dementia.
-The noise from fireworks, loud music and multiple conversations can be confusing, and may cause anxiety.
-Try introducing a ‘quiet room’ in your home where your loved one can take a break.
+Having a house full of people can be overwhelming for someone with dementia.
+Noises from loud music, fireworks and multiple conversations can be confusing, and may cause anxiety.

-Dementia can affect a person’s vision and perception, so make sure your home is well lit and you use good colour contrast.
-Avoid patterns that might be misunderstood – for example pictures of fruit might be mistaken for actual fruit, and other patterns might be confusing or frightening to a person living with dementia.
+Dementia can affect a person’s visual perception, so try to keep your home brightly lit and use good colour contrast.
+Avoid patterns that might be misunderstood – for example pictures of fruit might be mistaken for actual fruit, and other patterns might be confusing to a person living with dementia.

 Everyone experiences dementia differently and what works for one person might not work for someone else.
 Whoever you are and whatever you are going through, you can turn to Alzheimer’s Society for confidential support and advice all year round.

 This article was first published in 2018 and updated in October 2023.

 Dementia information in Punjabi (ਪੰਜਾਬੀ)